Get Your Free 2024 Vacation Guide

 Chef Jason Tufts can thank his mama for his culinary career.
 As a high school student, he took a job washing dishes for a downtown Aiken restaurant, which gave him an inside look at the behind-the-scenes dynamics of a chef’s life.
 Sensing his budding interest in kitchen craft, his mama one day dropped the news that there was a culinary school in Charleston called Johnson & Wales.
 Once he had the high school diploma under his belt, off he went to the Holy City to pursue an education at the famed culinary university, where he graduated in 1999.

 Chef Tufts honed his skills at the Doctors Hospital of Augusta, the Green Boundary Club and the Woodside Plantation Country Club, both in Aiken.
-In 2017, he was named executive chef of Malia’s, one of the town’s most popular restaurants, where he has earned a reputation for showing off local products to their freshest, finest advantage.
+In 2017, he was named executive chef of Malia’s, one of the town’s most popular restaurants, where he earned a reputation for showing off local products to their freshest, finest advantage.

 In this Q & A, Chef Tufts describes his journey from dishwasher to South Carolina chef.